Delightful Adventures

 Vanilla bean coconut whipped cream can be used any place dairy whipped cream would be used, see below for a few ideas on how you can use it.

-After whipping, use right away or keep in an airtight container the fridge for a few days.
+After whipping, use it right away or keep it in an airtight container in the fridge for a few days.

-And a bonus to using a vanilla pod over extract?
+And a bonus to using a vanilla pod instead of extract?
 Look at all those little vanilla seeds in the coconut whip!

 Coconut Whipped Cream FAQ